drewesch/Artsy/README.md

 ## Permissions
 Ensure that the user has full read, write, and execute permissions for the entire project directory.

-## Running Artsy
+## Running the Artsy Compiler
-To execute the Artsy compiler for a specific file, navigate to the root directory for this project and execute the following command.
+To execute the Artsy compiler using a source code file, navigate to the root directory for this project and execute the following command.

 ```
-# Example: make artsy args="example-programs/addition.artsy"
+# Example: make artsy ARGS="example-programs/addition.artsy"
+# Note, "ARGS" must be uppercase when executing this command.
-make artsy args="(filename here)"
+make artsy ARGS="(filename here)"
 ```

+## Viewing Artsy Output
+To view the results after compiling an Artsy program on Ubuntu CLI, open the output.html page in a modern web browser
+- Chrome
+- Firefox
+- Microsoft Edge
+- Safari
+- Opera

 ## Using the Artsy Programming Language